vmware-archive/automotive-iot-samples/README.md

 docker-compose down
 ```

-After all services are started, you can start populating each service's database with test data with a simple curl command.
-For example, to add a driving event to the each usecase, use the commands bellow.
+After all the services are started, you can start populating each service's database with test data with a simple curl command.
+For example, to add a driving event to the each use case, use the commands bellow.

 ### Insurance